bleonheart/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Rotates the vector around an axis by the specified degrees and returns the new vector.
+Returns a copy of this vector rotated around an axis by the specified degrees.

 **Parameters**